Cool Cats Don’t Copy

 Now a teenage friend has told me that he’s planning to buy some designer shades from a site where a pair of imitation Ralph Laurens will cost him a mere £2.
 On hearing this, I replied with a drawn out “Nooo!” and backed up my spontaneous response in defence of designers, these days often subject to being copied in such a mass way.
 My reaction wasn’t because I’ve become a better person since my Spanish brand binge but rather the shock that some online shop is practically giving away what my friend described as “bang on perfect copies.”

 On reflection I see that my reaction was hypocritical.
 It doesn’t matter whether you spend a couple of quid or thirty euros on a fake, it makes no difference whether the transaction happens anonymously over the internet or you have to look into the eyes of the person selling the imitation (and possibly do some haggling) – a fake is a fake.
-If I put myself in a world class designer’s shoes – and I’d love to literally do that – how painful it must be to witness somebody else take your invention and profit from it.
-Some consolation is my belief that those who clone and essentially make themselves scammers, must end up failing.
-I think you can copy somebody’s idea but not their unique creativity which is integral to long-term success on many levels.
-“You can copy my dress, but you can’t steal my crown,” I read online – not my own words!
+If I put myself in a world class designer’s shoes – and I’d love to literally do that – how painful to witness somebody else take your invention and profit from it. (the only consolation I could find online was this lovely saying – “You can copy my dress, but you can’t steal my crown.”)

-As with musicians who adopt genres that don’t belong to their obvious ancestry, I’m all for people allowing themselves to be inspired by others.
-Inspiration, which in Latin translates to ‘breath of life,’ is stimulating and motivating.
-Nowadays I get a deal of inspiration from my Instagram feed.
-I’m that geek that loves videos about home hacks, snappy arts and crafts tutorials, and food recipes that can be completed in the half hour it takes to listen to Radio 4’s six o’clock news programme.
-And here’s the interesting thing – as much as I try to adhere to the steps I’ve been shown in those online posts and replicate what I’ve seen, my creations never ever turn out to look the same.
-It doesn’t matter how simple the instructions, somehow my art and cooking are very much my own version.
+Although writing not making art is my lifelong leash, nowadays I get a deal of inspiration from the snappy arts and crafts tutorials on my Instagram feed.
+And here’s the interesting thing – as much as I try to adhere to the steps I’ve been shown in those online posts and replicate what I’ve seen, my creations never turn out to look the same.
+It doesn’t matter how simple the instructions, somehow my art is very much my own version.

-As for that Ferrari that I keep on thinking about (so much so that suddenly the roads are full of them as per the frequency illusion phenomenon,) truth is that in Kondo-speak I’m “sparked with joy” that somethings can’t be copied and I take off my Stetson-like felt hat to that.
+As for that Ferrari that I keep on thinking about (so much so that suddenly the roads are full of them as per the frequency illusion phenomenon,) I’m glad that it can’t be copied and take off my Stetson-like felt hat to that.

 Cover Photo: Latest art project inspired by an online art tutorial – blow up a balloon, glue tissue paper to it, burst the balloon and hey presto you have a perfectly round upright bowl…or not.